stonybrook-lin539-f21/main/source/02_n-grams/08_bagofwords.md

 ## Keeping track of counts

 A multiset is like a set, except that it can contain one and the same element multiple times.
-The count is usually written write after the element, separated by a colon.
+The count is usually written right after the element, separated by a colon.
 For instance, $\setof{a: 5, b:0}$ denotes a multiset that contains 5 instances of $a$ and 0 instances of $b$.
 Sometimes, we only refer to a multiset by its name without listing any specific counts.
 In this case, I will prefix multisets with a subscripted $M$ to distinguish them from normal sets.